betheden/hebrew-grammar/content/state_determined.rst

   for\_foreigners you-were **in-land-of** Egypt. for you were foreigners **in the land** of Egypt.

-In the above example, "Egypt" is the intrinsically determined word and "land" is therefore also determined.
+In the above example, "Egypt" is an intrinsically definite word and "land" is therefore also definite.

 Poetry
 ^^^^^^

-In poetry determined words often do not have the :ref:`particle_definite_article`.
+In poetry definite words often do not have the :ref:`particle_definite_article`.

 .. csv-table:: Example: PSA 2:2